Close Banner

 Garden Grill

 Garden Grill Restaurant will always hold a special place in our hearts.
 It’s one of the first character meals that Tad and Lily got to experience.
-This restaurant is super neat because you’ll meet Chip 'n' Dale as the hosts, along with Farmer Mickey and Pluto.
+This restaurant is unique because you’ll meet Chip 'n' Dale as the hosts, along with Farmer Mickey and Pluto.
 And … the restaurant ROTATES!
 But not in a make-you-motion-sick-kinda-way.
-The entire restaurant slowly rotates above Living with the Land, making for exciting views of the rainforest, farmhouse, thunderstorm, sandstorm and prairie.
-Lunch and dinner are currently being offered and served family-style.
-If you love something, you can request as much extra as you’d like.
-Guess what else?!
-Most of the produce served is grown downstairs in the Living with the Land greenhouses.
-How awesome is that!
+The entire restaurant slowly revolves above Living with the Land, making for exciting views of the rainforest, farmhouse, thunderstorm, sandstorm and prairie.

-Frog Family Tip: This is the best character meal for photos.
-Because of the circular shape of the restaurant, you’ll be able to snap (albeit distanced) pictures with the characters without a lot of distractions or other guests in the background.
+We think Garden Grill is the best character meal for photos.
+Because of the circular shape of the restaurant, you’ll be able to snap pictures with the characters without distractions or other guests in the background.

 Table-service/character meal/casual: $$